jonelantha/ellen/README.md

  * - bufferLine: destination line in buffer for snapshot
  * - crtcAddress: crtc address for snapshot
  * - crtcLength: length of crtc region for snapshot
+ * - characterLine: line index relative to current character row
- * - d0, d1, d2: 3x 64bit data to be stored with the snapshot
+ * - d0, d1: 2x 64bit data to be stored with the snapshot
- * - isTeletext: crtc region should match this, if not snapshot a blank link */ ch22System.snapshot_scanline( bufferLine, crtcAddress, crtcLength, d0, d1, d2,
-  isTeletext,
+ */
+ch22System.snapshot_scanline(
+  bufferLine,
+  crtcAddress,
+  crtcLength,
+  characterLine,
+  d0,
+  d1,
 );
 ```